-Single Reply-To SendGrid's v3 API only supports a single Reply-To address (and blocks a workaround that was possible with the v2 API).
+Single Reply-To SendGrid's v3 API only supports a single Reply-To address.

 If your message has multiple reply addresses, you'll get an AnymailUnsupportedFeature error-or if you've enabled ANYMAIL_IGNORE_UNSUPPORTED_FEATURES, Anymail will use only the first one.